Course Description/Overview/Welcome Statement

 A calendar of due dates will be published in the Biotechnology Canvas course and in printed course materials.
 Canvas can be accessed at provo.instructure.com.

-If you drop the high school class, you must also withdraw from the UVU class to avoid receiving an E or UW (unofficial withdrawal).
+Note: If you enroll for Concurrent Enrollment and later drop the high school class, you must also withdraw from the UVU class to avoid receiving an E or UW (unofficial withdrawal).